-David Willey has returned to England’s one-day squad for the first time since missing out on a World Cup place for the three-game ODI series with Ireland.
-Photograph: Danny Lawson/PA Wire
+David Willey has returned to England's one-day squad for the first time since missing out on a World Cup place, with fellow left-armer Reece Topley recalled four years on from his last appearance.

 Fourteen players have been named to take on Ireland in a three-match series behind closed doors at the the Ageas Bowl in Southampton between July 30th and August 4th, England’s first ODIs at home since they became world champions at Lord’s last summer.

 Willey missed out on that experience despite 46 appearances in the four-year cycle between tournaments – sacrificed in favour of the newly available Jofra Archer, who went on to play such a key role during the competition.